aaron-grau/curic/javascript/readings/fat-arrows.md

 ```
 ## Implicit Returns

-Fat arrows implicitly return when they are comprised of a single expression.
+Fat arrows implicitly return when they consist of a single expression.

 ```javascript
 	let halfMyAge = myAge => myAge/2;